bjtn1/nsplit/README.md

 # 🪓 nsplitter

-**nsplitter** is a Python-based command-line tool that efficiently splits large files into 4GB chunks — perfect for backup, archiving, or transferring large media and binary files on platforms with size limitations.
+**nsplitter** is a Python-based command-line tool that efficiently splits large files into 4GB chunks — perfect for backup, archiving, or transferring large media and binary files on platforms with size limitations (such as FAT32 formatted drives).

 ---